krobelus/rate-experiments/README.md

 reproduce the exact same formula that the solver was working on.

-While deletions were added to proofs to optimize checking runtime, they can have also be required to make an inference due to RAT non-monotonic [@philipp_rebola_unsatproofs].
+While deletions were added to proofs to optimize checking runtime, they can also be enable additional inferences due to RAT being non-monotonic [@philipp_rebola_unsatproofs].

 LRAT Proofs